pirate/wireguard-docs/README.md

 https://git.zx2c4.com/wireguard-android/about/
 https://git.zx2c4.com/wireguard-windows/about/

-All of the userspace implmentations are slower than the native C version that runs in kernel-land, but provide other benefits by running in userland (e.g. easier containerization, compatibility, etc.).
+All of the userspace implementations are slower than the native C version that runs in kernel-land, but provide other benefits by running in userland (e.g. easier containerization, compatibility, etc.).

 ### WireGuard Setup Tools